letoram/tui-bindings/lua/doc/lua-tui.md

 scratch store, for testing and for building tpack buffers.

-How the window should behave in a managed setting can also be provided though the hintstr, which can be a split-direction, join-direction, tab or embed and the 'direction' being t,l,d or r.
+How the window should behave in a managed setting can also be provided though the hintstr, which can be a split-direction, join-direction, tab or embed, embed-scale or embed-synch, with the 'direction' being t,l,d or r.
 The split will cut the source window in half along one axis, while join will merely create the new window and position it relative to the source window.

 An embedded window will lack decorations of its own, and will take anchor hints as to where in the source window it should 'attach'.
 It cannot restack above or below, and it cannot reparent.
+There are three different flavours of embedded depending on how the external window manager should treat source resizing.
+With 'embed' it will simply crop if the source is too large, with 'scale' it will scale to fit with aspect, and with 'synch' the client will be instructed to resize, and any resize updates will be forwarded as notifications to the proxy window structure.

 A tabbed window can neither restack nor anchor.